 There are many ways in which to get to Bexhill-on-Sea.
 Methods of transport and directions are detailed below.
-Please note that the maps section has now moved to its own page and includes an interactive map and journey planner.
-View interactive maps of Bexhill.
+Please note that the maps section is now on this page.

 For car drivers "Le Shuttle" connects the South East of England and Northern Europe from Folkstone.
 Alternatively, take the "Eurostar" Passenger Train to Ashford International and change at Hastings for frequent connections to Bexhill.

 Discover Bexhill has an interactive map section, which is available here.